EP337: Help and Hope for Start Ups and Makers with Full Time Jobs with Candice Eve Padro

-If you are someone who wants to transition from your career or have a full-time job or a full-time mom, just trying to make time to get your business off the ground, then this podcast is for you.
+If you’re a busy parent, or working a full-time job, and just trying to make time to get your business off the ground, then this podcast is for you.

 Blue Hair and Tattoos

-Candice grew up in Queens in New York and thought no other city could match New York.
+Candice Eve Padro grew up in Queens in New York.

-At 13, she saw Betsey Johnson’s fashion show, and she was mind blown.
-She got inspired by Betsey’s crazy hair, clothes, jewelry and had fun seeing her do cartwheels on the runway.
+At 13, she saw Betsey Johnson’s fashion show, and it blew her mind She was inspired by Betsey’s crazy hair, clothes, jewelry and watched in awe as she did cartwheels down the runway.

-She enjoyed it so much she wanted blue hair and tattoos someday.
+enjoyed it so much, she wanted blue hair and tattoos someday.

-After graduation, she got hired as a product developer for a Korean jewelry company for a short while.
+After graduation, she jumped right into the jewelry industry when she got hired as a product developer for a Korean jewelry company.

-She is now working with Avon for seven years, where she handles Avon’s 40% sterling silver and women’s stainless steel collection.
+Now, she’s been working with Avon for seven years, where she handles Avon’s sterling silver and women’s stainless steel collection.

-In 2018, Candice started taking business and social media courses and started building her website.
-She also got her first collection together.
+In 2018, Candice started taking business and social media courses and building her website while getting her first collection together.

 By January of 2020, she launched her website.
 But around March, the world shut down because of the pandemic.

 Candice is pretty much still in the start-up phase of growing her jewelry business.
-Because she launched during the pandemic, she struggles to get people’s eyes into her work because she didn’t have the opportunity to do in-person shows because of COVID.
+Because she launched during the pandemic, she struggles to get people’s eyes on her work.

-She was also having issues with manufacturers.
-She was getting pieces that had burnt plating, crooked stones, and you could see the glue used.
-They charged her crazy prices then her manufacturer from Manhattan ghosted her.
+She also ran into issues with manufacturers.
+She was getting pieces that had burnt plating, crooked stones, and visible glue.
+They charged her crazy prices, then ultimately ghosted her.

-Candice started taking business and social media coaching.
+Candice was taking business and social media coaching.
 Still, she couldn’t find specific coaching for product-based businesses, let alone a jewelry business.

 She said she needed guidance on a lot of things like: